-Throughout the book, commentary is provided by the main artists Michael Dante DiMartino, Bryan Konietzko and Joaquin Dos Santos.
+Throughout the book, commentary is provided by creators Michael Dante DiMartino, Bryan Konietzko and director Joaquin Dos Santos.
 They give illuminating insight to the designs and stories.

 Highly recommended to fans of the series, and those who like animation or character art.